spencerucla/dotfiles/README.md

 ```

 ## TODOs
-- See TODOs in aliases and functions (and vimrc)
+- See TODOs in setup, .vimrc, aosp.sh
-- grep TODO .*
 - Use "local" for all local variables?

 ### gitconfig